 - “Nutritionally supporting your child’s immune system and brain development.”

 Formula companies market their products very well.
 However, scientific evidence to back up their claims is seriously lacking.

-It’s important for families who use formula to be able to make informed decisions, based on information they can trust.
+It’s important for families who use infant formulas and toddler formulas to be able to make informed decisions, based on information they can trust.
 The information needs to be independent, and not driven by profit motives and marketing hype from the formula industry.

-According to the National Health and Medical Research Council:
+In Australia, the National Health and Medical Research Council recommends:

 - Special complementary foods or milks for toddlers are not required for healthy children.